celtschk/SOS/README.md

 Being purely stack based here means that the only data structure the language has is the stack.
 The items on the stack are then, of course, also stacks, hence the name.

+As the language allows to implement the logical operations `and` and `not` as well the control structures if/else and while, it is Turing complete.

 ## Repository overview

 This repository contains the following items: